Mykonos with Family – A Heavenly Holiday or Headache?

 While we appreciate the comforts of an organised beach, Mykonos has a way of marring its natural beauty with excess.

 Mykonos also boasts the highest umbrella rental charges in Greece (ranging from €40 to €80 a pair).
 Some clubs will impose an additional minimum spend on food and drink.
-In Paraga, this is €80 of burgers and sandwiches you need to consume.
-If you are a large family that frequents the beach daily, the price tag gets pretty prohibitive for the average traveller.
+In upscale Paraga, that’s €80 of burgers and club sandwiches you need to consume.
+If you are a large family frequenting the beach daily, the price tag is a hefty one for the average traveller.

 — ELIA —

-The island’s longest sweep of beach, there’s a liberating feeling of space in spite of a sea of parasols.
-A patch of sand dividing the main from the nudist section is available for free campers.
-The waters at Elia are crystal clear, and in the perfect shade of blue.
+The island’s longest sweep of beach, there’s a liberating feeling of space on Elia, in spite of a sea of parasols.
+A slip of sand dividing the main from the nudist section allows free campers to throw their towels down.
+The waters at Elia are crystal clear, and in Maldivian shades of blue.
 Just watch for the seabed which drops quickly when in the company of first swimmers.
-Parking is conveniently located right behind.
+Parking is located right behind.

 Elia Beach Mykonos